 How to Craft the Right Insurance Policy for Your Brewery

-There are about 5,300 active breweries today across the U.S. That’s the most ever — and the number has increased sharply in just the last 10 years.
+There are about 9,709 active breweries located in the United States.
+That’s the most ever — and the number has increased sharply in just the last 10 years.

 If you’re a brewer, you already know this: The joy of brewing is not just about creating that perfect glass of ale; it’s also about seeing people enjoy it.
 It’s also about running and growing a business.

 So how does a brewery grow?
 It opens its doors for tastings and tours.
 It goes on the road, setting up kegs at concerts, festivals, and trade shows; it delivers to stores.
 It starts serving food, maybe brings in live music.
 When I’m out talking to my brewery clients, this is often the kind of thing we discuss.
 How are you growing your business?
 And how do we protect you from the inherent risk that comes along with your growth strategy?

 While similar, breweries are not bars or restaurants.
 So, traditional insurance for bars and restaurants, when applied to a brewery, can leave gaps.
 Let’s talk about how you, as a brewer, might bridge them.

 Premises and General Liability Coverage.
 Whether you are opening for tours or serving burgers and fries, your premises insurance needs to account for the fact that, as a craft brewery, you’re probably located in an industrial type building where there’s a greater risk of slips, trips, and falls, hot surfaces, chemicals and machinery causing harm to a patron.
 Risk reduction for this exposure can include 1) properly marking walking paths and tasting/tour areas, 2) keeping guests several feet away from equipment, 3) providing safety glasses on tours, 4) requiring closed toe footwear and 5) properly training all employees who perform tours.